nikolas-ball/group-project-info/README.md

 # [group-project-info](https://nickballdev.com/group-project-info/)

-A responsive, informational website about the CSCC Group Project Twitter Clone App
+A responsive, informational website about the CSCC ITFA Twitter Clone App Group Project, which was led by me.

 #### A website, about a website?!
 What is this madness!